Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Numerical Results

 then the eigenvalues of $DF(0)$ are the quartet $\pm \sqrt{a} \pm \sqrt{b} i$.
-Choosing $a = 0.25$ and $b = 3$, so that the tail oscillations of the primary pulse are sufficiently rapid but do not decay too quickly, we can construct the first four periodic double pulses with $m_0 = 1$, together with the eigenfunctions corresponding the the imaginary interaction eigenvalue, to a sufficient degree of accuracy so that that AUTO converges for both the existence and eigenvalue problems.

-\cref{fig:kreinerrors} plots the log of the absolute error of the Krein bubble radius in the complex plane and the Krein bubble size in $X$ ($\Delta X$ from \cref{KreinDeltaX}) versus $\alpha X_0$.
-The slopes of the least squares linear regression lines suggest that the Krein bubble radius in the complex plane is given by $\sqrt{T_1} + \mathcal{O}(e^{-3 \alpha X_0})$ and that the Krein bubble radius in $X$ is given by $\Delta X + \mathcal{O}(e^{-\alpha X_0})$, with relative errors in the exponent less than 0.01 and 0.03 (respectively).
+Choosing $a = 0.25$ and $b = 3$, so that the tail oscillations of the primary pulse are sufficiently rapid but do not decay too quickly, we can construct the first four periodic double pulses with $m_0 = 1$, together with the eigenfunctions corresponding to the imaginary interaction eigenvalue, to a sufficient degree of accuracy so that AUTO converges for both the existence and eigenvalue problems. \cref{fig:kreinerrors} plots the log of the absolute error of the Krein bubble radius in the complex plane ($\sqrt{T_1}$ from \cref{defT0}) and the log of the absolute error of the Krein bubble size in $X$ ($\Delta X$ from \cref{KreinDeltaX}) versus $\alpha_0 X_0$.
+The slopes of the least squares linear regression lines suggest that the Krein bubble radius in the complex plane is given by $\sqrt{T_1} + \mathcal{O}(e^{-3 \alpha_0 X_0})$ and that the Krein bubble radius in $X$ is given by $\Delta X + \mathcal{O}(e^{-\alpha_0 X_0})$, with relative errors in the exponent less than 0.01 and 0.03 (respectively).
 The leading order terms agree with \cref{th:Kreinbubble}, while the error term is higher order than predicted.
 The results for subsequent Krein bubbles discussed in \cref{remark:kreinbubbles} can similarly be verified numerically.

+Finally, we present results of numerical timestepping experiments to illustrate the effects of the Krein bubble on the PDE dynamics of perturbations of periodic double pulses.
+Let $u_1(x)$ be the periodic single pulse solution to \cref{KdV5eq4}.
+The initial condition for the timestepping is the sum of two well-separated copies of the periodic single pulse,

+The two pulses are separated by a distance $2L$, which is chosen to be close to the pulse separation distance for a periodic double pulse.
+Timestepping was performed using a pseudo-spectral method for spatial discretization and a fourth-order Runge-Kutta method for time evolution, as in \cite{Pelinovsky2007}.
+High frequency oscillations resulting from large essential spectrum eigenmodes were damped using a lowpass filter.